A look at the design, market and legacy of Victorian pottery

 Shell Ivory Ware cake plate

 After the relative failure of the Shell Ivory Ware line the company decided to make broader use of the Shell molds created for Ivory Ware by adding a full color majolica version to their catalog.
 The new version of Shell was an outstanding success soon overshadowing the rest of the company's output.
-The company continued adding shapes to the pattern over the years and modified others making for a fully realized dessert service.
+The company continued adding shapes to the pattern over the years and modified others making for a fully realized dessert series.

 Full color Shell cake plate